 Rowles Lagoon Conservation Park

-In order to enter any of Western Australia's stunning national parks you will need to obtain a National Park Pass from the Department of Conservation and Environment (DEC).
-Visit www.dec.wa.gov.au to find out more about passes and the outback national parks of the Goldfields region.
+In order to enter any of Western Australia's stunning national parks you will need to obtain a National Park Pass from the Department of Parks and Wildlife.
+Visit www.parks.dpaw.wa.gov.au to find out more about passes and the outback national parks of the Goldfields region.